W. A. de Silva

-Wilmot Arthur de Silva (15 March 1869 - April 1942) was Ceylonese veterinary surgeon, politician and philanthropist.
+Wilmot Arthur de Silva (15 March 1869 - April 1942) was a Ceylonese veterinary surgeon, politician and philanthropist.
 He was the Minister of Health (1936–1942) in the second State Council of Ceylon and a former President of the Ceylon National Congress.

 Early life

 Wilmot Arthur de Silva was born on 15 March 1869 in Unawatuna, he had his early education at the Buona Vista School, and his secondary education at Richmond College in Galle.
 He then entered the University in Bombay and later worked as the veterinary surgeon of the Colombo Municipal Council.
 He was also the President of the Buddhist Theosophical Society (BTS) and General Manager of the BTS Schools for fifteen years.
 He was also a major figure and financier of the temperance movement.